kcprxkln/ecommerce-store-api-example/README.md

 # FastAPI + mongoDB e-commerce store scheme

-Api created with FastApi python framework that connects to the MongoDB databases, and gives preview of what e-commerce store API can look like.
+Api created with FastApi python framework that connects to the MongoDB database, and gives preview of what e-commerce store API can look like.

 There are two groups of endpoints, that have separate collections in the db: *Customers* and *Items*.